Muskie Fishing During the Spawn

 When a tasty treat does swim by, a muskie can strike out at speeds of more than 30 miles per hour (48.28 kilometers per hour) [source: Jones].
 Make sure that you're situated in such a way that you don't lose your balance.
 If you're lucky enough to land a huge muskie, the last thing you want is to end up in the water.
 So grab your poles -- and maybe some flowers and chocolates -- to lure that monster muskie out during the spawn.

-For lots more information on muskie spawn, other types of fish and related topics, hook yourself onto the links on the next page.
+For lots more information on muskie spawn, other types of fish and related topics, hook yourself onto the links below.